No bounded geometry wandering domains for sufficiently regular automorphisms: Proofs of Theorems and

-We may now apply Theorem~\ref{T:Unif} to conclude that there exists a quasiconformal map $\beta$ of $\hC$ such that each $\tilde D_i,\ i\in \tilde I$, is mapped by $\beta$ to a geometric disk $\tilde B_i$.
+The first step is to apply Theorem~\ref{T:Unif} to $\widetilde\Lambda$ viewed as a subset of $\hC$ via the stereographic projection.
+By Lemmas~\ref{L:UQ} and~\ref{L:US} conditions of that theorem are met.
+Thus there exists a quasiconformal map $\beta$ of $\hC$ such that each $\widetilde D_i,\ i\in \tilde I$, is mapped by $\beta$ to a geometric disk $\widetilde B_i$.
 We may assume that, in the hyperbolic surface case, the unit disk is preserved by $\beta$.
-The image $S$ of the closure of $\tilde\Lambda$ in $\hC$ under $\beta$ is thus a {Schottky set} in $\hC$, i.e., a subset of $\hC$ whose complement is a union of disjoint geometric disks.
-Let $G$ be the {Schottky group} associated to $S$, i.e., the group generated by reflections in $\dee\tilde B_i,\ i\in \tilde I$, and, in the hyperbolic surface case, by the reflection in $\T$.
+The image $S$ of the closure of $\widetilde\Lambda$ in $\hC$ under $\beta$ is thus a {Schottky set} in $\hC$, i.e., a subset of $\hC$ whose complement is a union of disjoint geometric disks.
+Let $G$ be the {Schottky group} associated to $S$, i.e., the group generated by reflections in $\dee\widetilde B_i,\ i\in \tilde I$, and, in the hyperbolic surface case, by the reflection in $\T$.
 We denote by $H_\beta$ the conjugate group of $H$ by the map $\beta$.
-Recall that $H$ is generated by the group $D$ of deck transformations and the map $\tilde f$ acting on $\tilde M$.
+Recall that $H$ is generated by the group $D$ of deck transformations as well as the map $\tilde f$ acting on $\widetilde M$.

 From the converse statement of Proposition~\ref{P:Tukia} we know that the map $f$ and all its iterates are uniformly quasiconformal along $\Lambda$.
-The covering map being a local isometry implies that the map $\tilde f$ along with all its iterates have uniformly bounded quasiconformal dilatation almost everywhere on $\tilde\Lambda$.
+The covering map being a local isometry implies that the map $\tilde f$ along with all its iterates have uniformly bounded quasiconformal dilatation almost everywhere on $\widetilde\Lambda$.
 Since $\beta$ is quasiconformal, the conjugate $\tilde f_\beta$ of $\tilde f$ by $\beta$ and all its iterates, forward and backward, are uniformly quasiconformal along $S$.
 Likewise, since the elements of $D$ are conformal and commute with $\tilde f$, all elements of $H_\beta$ are uniformly quasiconformal along $S$.

 Now, we apply Proposition~\ref{P:Tukia} to the Schottky set $S$ and the group $H_\beta$.
 This way we obtain a quasiconformal map $\gamma$ of $\hC$, conformal at almost every point in $\hC\setminus S$, that conjugates each map $h_\beta\in H_\beta$ to a map $h_\gamma$ that is conformal along $\gamma(S)$.
 Let $\mu_\gamma$ be the Beltrami coefficient of $\gamma$.
 As discussed in Section~\ref{S:SSG}, we can redefine $\mu_\gamma$ on the dissipative part of the Schottky group $G$, other than on $S$, to obtain a $G$-invariant Beltrami coefficient $\mu_G$.
 Let $\gamma_G$ be a quasiconformal map with Beltrami coefficient $\mu_G$, which exists by the Measurable Riemann Mapping Theorem.
 By Lemma~\ref{L:EqvExt}, the map $\gamma_G$ must take the Schottky set $S$ onto another Schottky set $S'$.
 We continue to denote by $G$ the Schottky group generated by reflections in the peripheral circles of $S'$.
 Indeed, the Schottky groups associated to $S$ and $S'$ are isomorphic as abstract groups.
 We denote by $H_G$ the quasiconformal group conjugate to $H_\beta$ by the quasiconformal map $\gamma_G$.
 Because $\mu_G=\mu_\gamma$ on $S$, each map $h\in H_G$ is conformal along the Schottky set $S'$.